posabsolute/jQuery-Validation-Engine/README.md

 Validates a form or field, displays error prompts accordingly.
 Returns *true* if the form validates, *false* if it contains errors.

+It is inversed for *fields*, it return false on validate and true on errors.

 When using form validation with ajax, it returns *undefined* , the result is delivered asynchronously via function *options.onAjaxFormComplete*.

 ```